 There are some different types of feminists that emerged since 1980.
 Let’s take a look at their agenda –

-Psychoanalytical Feminists believe biological factors are not responsible for construction of sexual difference.
+Psychoanalytical Feminists believe biological factors are not responsible for the construction of sexual difference.
 So they want to explore the hidden dynamics at work to display our sexuality.
 Freudian psychoanalysts describe women oppression in patriarchy as a process.
 Feminists like Dorothy Dinnerstein and Nancy Chodorow say that based on the concept ‘object – relation theory’ exclusive female mothering is the cause of gender inequality (Mandell, 1995: 20).

 Eco Feminists like Vandana Shiva says that in certain aspects women are superior to men and men can never develop these skills.
 She said that ecological destruction and capitalist growth are patriarchal projects (Vandana Shiva, “Colonialism and the evolution of masculinist forestry” 1991).